boyer-nicolas/ombrage-bun-api/docs/integration-guides/better-auth.md

 # Better Auth Integration

-This guide demonstrates how to integrate [Better Auth](https://www.better-auth.com/) with your Ombrage Bun API for comprehensive authentication and session management.
+This guide demonstrates how to integrate [Better Auth](https://www.better-auth.com/) with your Koritsu for comprehensive authentication and session management.

 For complete Better Auth documentation, features, and configuration options, visit the [official Better Auth documentation](https://www.better-auth.com/docs).

-When integrated with Ombrage, Better Auth routes are handled through the [proxy system](/core-concepts/proxy), allowing seamless authentication alongside your API routes.
+When integrated with Koritsu, Better Auth routes are handled through the [proxy system](/core-concepts/proxy), allowing seamless authentication alongside your API routes.

 > **Note**: This guide uses SQLite with `bun:sqlite` as an example, but Better Auth works with any database system supported by Drizzle ORM (PostgreSQL, MySQL, SQLite, etc.).
 Simply adjust the database driver and connection configuration for your chosen database.

 ## Quick Start

-A complete working example is available in the [packages/examples/auth](https://github.com/boyer-nicolas/ombrage-bun-api/tree/main/packages/examples/auth) directory of the Ombrage repository.
+A complete working example is available in the [packages/examples/auth](https://github.com/boyer-nicolas/koritsu/tree/main/packages/examples/auth) directory of the Koritsu repository.
 This example includes:

 - Full Better Auth integration
 - Database setup with automatic schema generation